dominiksalvet/gitpack/readme.md

 wget -qO- https://raw.githubusercontent.com/dominiksalvet/gitpack/master/.install/initg.sh | sh
 ```

-> With the help of the above scripts, **GitPack actually installs itself**.
-If you do not have `wget`, copy-paste the contents of one of the above URLs into a terminal emulator and execute it.
+> With the help of the mentioned scripts, **GitPack actually installs itself**.
+If you do not have `wget`, copy-paste the source code of one of the above scripts into a shell terminal and execute it.
 That will work too.

-Once GitPack is installed, it may be managed (e.g., updated) using GitPack itself.
+Once installed, you will use GitPack to manage (e.g., update) even itself.

 ### Dependencies